nandinimundra00/ncsu_se_fall22_22_hw2-5/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for SimpleCalc.
+This section guides you through submitting an enhancement suggestion for the Migration of Lua Code to Python.

 #### Before Submitting An Enhancement Suggestion
 * Check the **debugging guide.**